-At least three of the four required writing workshops must be in prose.
-Two of the required prose workshops must be taken consecutively during the first year.
+At least three of the four required writing workshops must be ENG 268 Graduate Prose Workshop.
+This workshop must be taken in consecutive semesters in the first year.
 All workshop credits must be taken at the graduate level (200) to fulfill this requirement.
 The department recommends that students work with several different instructors, as exposure to varied perspectives is crucial to one's development as a writer.
-Registration for workshops is facilitated through the graduate coordinator's office in the department.
+Registration for required workshops is facilitated through the department.
 Students are welcome to take more than one workshop per semester on a space-available basis.

 Students interested in teaching in the future may want to take ENG 272 Theories and Strategies of Teaching Writing or ENG 271 Theories of Creativity and the Teaching of Creative Writing.
 Students who are awarded a graduate assistantship, either in the Writing Center or in the ENG 001 classroom, are required to take ENG 272.

 Students may also gain teaching experience through a Mills classroom TA practicum (ENG 277).
 Off-campus teaching, publishing internships, or other professional experience can also be taken for practicum credit (ENG 297).
 Both courses may only be taken on a pass/no pass basis and may not be used to fulfill any degree requirements.
 However, these courses will appear on student transcripts as official record of valuable classroom and other professional experience, mentoring, and training.

 ENG 250 is the two-semester course that is typically completed in the final year of study and must be taken consecutively from fall to spring.
 The course does not have an assigned class period but requires regular meetings between the student and the thesis director.
 Students will submit their choices for thesis directors and readers and the department will finalize thesis committee assignments at the beginning of the final year of study.
 Please see the department's Blackboard site for full thesis schedule and guidelines.